psychicEgg/EDHM/Odyssey/3rdPartyMods/HyperspaceMod/Readme.md

 This Mod Customize your Hyperspace Jumps.

-Automatically Turn Off the HUD in Hyperspace, Disable the Light emitted by the Destination Star, or make Hyperspace Jumps Very Dark and Scary.
+Automatically Turn Off the HUD and Cockpit Lighting in Hyperspace, Disable the Light emitted by the Destination Star, or make Hyperspace Jumps Very Dark and Scary.

 NOTE: This Mod does not affect ARX items, some Cockpit Night Lights and does NOT modify Fleet Carrier Jumps.<br>